By just by pushing out two little pins, slapping on a new AR 15 upper receiver assembly, one gun can become many guns.

 More accurate and lighter easily translate into more fun, which are both important, especially if you’re using your .22 LR AR 15 upper receiver to help introduce young or new shooters to the game.

 #1 – A Varmint or Precision AR 15 Upper Receiver in .223/5.56

 Let’s say you have a 16-inch AR carbine, and you’ve carefully selected the stock, trigger, and pistol grip that suit you best.
 You aren’t interested in having to worry about another caliber, but would like to be able to reach out a little farther and a little more precisely.

 Your best bet might be to invest in a dedicated varmint or precision upper, especially one with a high-quality scope mounted.

 But what if you could convert the same gun into a tack driver in less than 60 seconds, and then smack small targets and varmints, out to 500 yards, or maybe even further?
-If you’ve got an AR 15 upper receiver, like the DPMS Upper Receiver .223 cal 16″ Bull Barrel Parkerized with a free-float handguard, bipod, long-range scope and a heavy target barrel – especially one with twist rates optimized for match-grade ammo tipped with bullets up to 77 grains, you can – provided you develop your shooting skills enough.
+If you’ve got an AR-15 upper receiver, like the Daniel Defense MK12 Upper Receiver Group then add a bipod, long-range scope and you can – provided you develop your shooting skills enough.

 It’s an idea that even the US military likes, with the various versions of the “DMR,” or Mk 12 Special Purpose Rifle sharing several of those features.